-Create highlight covers on the free PicMonkey mobile app
+Create highlight covers on the PicMonkey mobile app

-Design highlight cover icons that reflect your brand
+Design custom highlight covers that reflect your brand

 The cool thing about custom highlight covers is that they can bring your unique branding to your Instagram.
-In the mood board above you can see the company’s logo, colors, fonts and so forth that inform the design and grid layout of its Instagram page.
-Each of the icons carries over a brand color making for a professional, and stylish, look.
+In the mood board above you can see the company’s logo, colors, fonts, etc. that inform the design and grid layout of its Instagram page.
+Each of the icons features a brand color, making for a professional and polished look.

 Instagram Highlight Cover Design Inspo

-The @i_weigh IG account uses outlined text in their highlight about not being ashamed.
+The @i_weigh account uses outlined text in their highlights about not being ashamed.
 It’s a powerful statement and the text treatment helps to highlight that.
 The image stays on-brand by using the same pink as the other highlight covers.

-On Bumble’s account they have a variety of great, branded highlight covers.
+On Bumble's account they have a variety of uniquely branded highlight covers.
 We’d like to draw your attention to the one labeled “First Moves!”
-The text has not one, not two, but three drop shadows and it really does give it a sense of movement.
+The text has not one, not two, but three drop shadows which help give it a sense of movement.

-Get the look on PicMonkey.com: Create a drop shadow around your text and make sure your Horizontal blur slider is turned to zero.
+Grab the look in PicMonkey: On the Text Tools tab, clock Shadow & outline.
+Add a drop shadow.
+Make sure your Horizontal blur slider is turned to zero.
 Duplicate that text and change the colors of the text and the drop shadow.
-Get the two text elements lined up slightly off-center and you got it.
+Get the two text elements lined up slightly off-center and you've got it.
 Italicize both text elements for some extra movement.

 On our IG page (ohheygurl, give us a follow @picmonkey) we’ve got subtle design elements going on right underneath our text.
 They’re only slightly darker than the background so they add interest without distracting from the copy.

-Steal the look on PicMonkey.com: From the Graphics tab, head to the Design category to find oodles of tasteful, interesting elements.
-Place them slightly off-center from your text, then in the Graphics palette use the eyedropper tool to select the exact color of your background.
-Click the color circle on the palette to open the color spectrum and then select a slightly darker shade of that color.
+Steal the look in PicMonkey: From the Graphic Tools tab, head to the Design category to find oodles of tasteful, interesting elements.
+Place them slightly off-center from your text, and use the Eyedropper to turn your graphic(s) the exact same color as your background.
+Then click on your background and change its color to a slightly darker shade of the same color.
+Voila!

 Masking is when an image peeks through another image or text.
 It’s a quick and easy way to immediately add visual interest, like the State of Alaska Tourism Office did on their Instagram page.

-Get the look on PicMonkey.com: Add your text and graphic elements to your canvas and arrange them how you want them to look.
-Tap Command or Control A to select all of the elements and then head to the Textures tab and apply one texture to all the elements.
-The end result is beautifully cohesive.
+Nail the look in PicMonkey: Add your text and graphic elements to your canvas and arrange them how you want them to look.
+Select all layers of your design and use the Textures tab to apply one texture to the entire design.
+Your end result: Glorious cohesion.

-Betches also used a mask over their Instagram highlight cover icons, but theirs is freaking ombre and it’s fabulous.
-The beautiful rainbow of colors really pops of that simple black background.
+Betches also used a mask over their Instagram highlight cover icons, but theirs is Ombré and it’s fabulous.
+The beautiful rainbow of colors really pops off that simple black background.

-Get the look on PicMonkey.com: Highlight your text or icon (whatever element you’re using) and had to the Effects tab.
-Scroll down to ombre and select your colors.
-Adjust the Direction and Fade sliders and your ombre is ready for showtime.
+Get the look in PicMonkey: Highlight your text or icon (whatever element you’re using) and head to the Effects tab.
+Scroll down to Ombré and select your colors.
+Adjust the Direction and Fade sliders and boom, showtime baby!

-Netflix is keeping things simple by sticking with their red and black brand colors for the highlight covers, giving their bold icons rooms to shine.
+Netflix is keeping things simple by sticking with their red and black brand colors for bold Insta highlight covers.

-Get the look on PicMonkey.com: Stick with a dark, rich background color and keep any icon you plan a clean white.
+Capture the look in PicMonkey: Stick with a dark, rich background color and keep any your chosen icons a clean white.